Danza Azteca Macuilxochitl

 Fall Equinox: Honoring Resistance Through Abundance

-Danza Azteca Macuilxochitl cordially invites you to our community ceremony celebrating our Tercer Viento - Mayauel and the harvest season.
-This Fall Equinox, we will gather to honor our ancestral roots and reclaim our Indigenous traditions through food and ritual as a way of indigenous resistance.
+Danza Azteca Macuilxochitl invites you to our annual community ceremony on September 27, celebrating Tercer Viento – Mayahuel and the harvest season, Tonali Tlen Pixkistli.
+In alignment with the Fall Equinox, we gather to honor our ancestral roots and reclaim Indigenous traditions through song, dance, food, and ritual as acts of resistance and renewal.

 DaysDays